Auxiliary field diffusion Monte Carlo calculations of magnetic moments of light nuclei with chiral EFT interactions

-where we take $Q = m_{\pi} / \Lambda$, and $\Lambda = 500$ MeV.
-In the above expressions superscripts denote the highest included order in the expansion of the currents, and subscripts denote the highest included order in the nuclear interaction Hamiltonian.
-At leading order ($(Q / \Lambda)^{-2}$ in the Pisa PC), the magnetic moment is calculated using both the Hamiltonian and the EM currents at LO.
-At NLO ($(Q / \Lambda)^{-1}$ in both PCs), the magnetic moment is calculated using both the NLO Hamiltonian and EM currents through N$^{2}$LO.
-This is because the Hamiltonian at NLO is two powers of $Q / \Lambda$ greater than the Hamiltonian at NLO.
-For consistency, we include all current operators which are less than or equal to 2 powers of $Q / \Lambda$ greater than the operators at LO.
-Finally, at N$^{2}$LO, the magnetic moment is calculated by employing the N$^{2}$LO Hamiltonian and the sum of the EM currents up to, and including, N$^{3}$LO.
+where we take $Q = m_{\pi} / \Lambda$, and $\Lambda = 500$~MeV corresponding to our cutoff choice of $R_0=1.0$~fm~\cite{gezerlis:2014}.
+In the above expressions superscripts denote the order in the expansion of the currents, and subscripts denote the order in the nuclear interaction Hamiltonian.
+In estimating the uncertainty, we systematically increase the order of the expansion by powers of $(Q / \Lambda)$, but because of the differences in counting powers of $1/m$ in the Pisa PC, some care is needed.
+At LO, the magnetic moment is calculated using both the Hamiltonian and the EM currents at LO in the Pisa PC.
+Because the nuclear interactions are suppressed by $(Q / \Lambda)^{2}$ at NLO relative to LO but only by $(Q / \Lambda)^{1}$ in the Pisa PC, next we calculate the result matching LO interactions with the NLO currents.
+We include this step in our uncertainty estimate as $\delta \mu_{\textrm{LO}}^{\textrm{NLO}}$, and refer to this combination as LO$^{*}$ in Fig.~\ref{fig:uncertainties}.
+At NLO, the magnetic moments are calculated with the NLO Hamiltonian and the N$^{2}$LO currents, while at N$^{2}$LO they are calculated with the N$^{2}$LO Hamiltonian and the N$^{3}$LO currents.

-Similarly, we estimate the uncertainty using the Bochum PC for the EM currents.
-This PC is more consistent with the employed interaction Hamiltonian.
-For the equivalent theoretical uncertainty estimation in the consistent power counting, only the Bochum group definition of the NLO current is employed, as the LO and N$^2$LO contributions to the magnetic moments vanish.
-Then, in this PC, differences in the magnetic moments arise due to the nuclear interactions order-by-order.
-The theoretical uncertainty estimate using the Bochum group PC is given by
+Similarly, we estimate the truncation uncertainty in the Bochum PC for the EM currents, which is more consistent with the employed interaction Hamiltonian Because the LO and N$^2$LO contributions to the magnetic moments vanish in this PC, effectively only the NLO contribution is employed.
+Then, order-by-order changes in the magnetic moments arise from the nuclear interactions and the theoretical uncertainty estimate is given by